anurag-choudhury/AMR_fleet_gui/README.md

 *   Changing current maps for managing navigation through different floors etc

-**Route planning and management:** OpenAMR\_UI empowers users to define specific routes for the AMR to navigate within the created maps.
+**Route planning and management:** AMR_fleet_gui empowers users to define specific routes for the AMR to navigate within the created maps.
 These routes essentially function as pre-programmed instructions, dictating the AMR's movement and obstacle avoidance strategies.
 The software allows:

 *   The creation of multiple routes within a single map, catering to various tasks or objectives

 *   Setting a specific task at each waypoint to execute it (in development)

-**Robot control and monitoring:** with maps and routes established, OpenAMR\_UI offers comprehensive control over the AMR's operation.
+**Robot control and monitoring:** with maps and routes established, AMR_fleet_gui offers comprehensive control over the AMR's operation.
 Users can:

 *   Initiate and terminate robot movement